NativeScript/docs-v7/best-practices/bundling-with-webpack.md

 ### V8 Heap Snapshot

 The webpack configuration also includes the [`NativeScriptSnapshotPlugin`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/plugins/NativeScriptSnapshotPlugin.js).
-The plugin loads a single webpack bundle in an empty V8 context, aka snapshtted context, and after its execution, captures a snapshot of the produced V8 heap and saves it in a blob file.
+The plugin loads a single webpack bundle in an empty V8 context, aka snapshotted context, and after its execution, captures a snapshot of the produced V8 heap and saves it in a blob file.
 Next the blob file is included in the apk bundle and [is loaded by the Android Runtime](https://docs.nativescript.org/runtimes/android/advanced-topics/V8-heap-snapshots) on app initialization.
 This will obviate the need for loading, parsing and executing the script on app startup which can drastically decrease the starting time.

 To include the `NativeScriptSnapshotPlugin` in already existing webpack configuration regenerate your `webpack.config.js` or use the `update-ns-webpack` script to update it: